simeononsecurity/simeononsecurity.ch/content/articles/how-to-build-and-manage-an-effective-cybersecurity-awareness-training-program/index.en.md

 ---
 **How to Build and Manage an Effective Cybersecurity Awareness Training Program**

 In today's technology-driven world, cybersecurity threats are becoming increasingly sophisticated and pervasive.
 Cybercriminals can breach even the most secure systems and steal sensitive data, which can result in significant financial and reputational losses for organizations.
-To protect against such threats, it is crucial to have an **effective cybersecurity awareness training program**.
+To protect against such threats, you need to have an **effective cybersecurity awareness training program**.
 This article will outline the steps necessary to build and manage an effective cybersecurity awareness training program, comparing it to the NIST 800-50 standard for the same topic, as well as improving upon the standard.

 ## Step 1: Define the Training Goals